knwang/reaction/docs/api.md

 ## 1.3.
 GET /boards/:id

 This route is also used to render the template.
-If we don’t have this route, people will not be able to navigate directly to boards.
+If we don’t have this route, users will not be able to navigate directly to boards.
 They would need to access `/` and then click on a board, every time.

 ## 1.4.
 GET /cards/:id